Massachusetts Title 5 Requirements

 The financial burden that a failed septic system creates can be pretty substantial for the majority of folks.
-The cost to put in a new title v compliant septic system can range from $10,000 to $50,000 or more depending on the soil conditions, water table and whether ledge is encountered.
+The cost to put in a new title 5 compliant septic system can range from $10,000 to $50,000 or more depending on the soil conditions, water table, and whether ledge is encountered.

-If you are put in this unfortunate position you will need to get in touch with an engineer and the local board of health in the town in which you are located.
-The link provided is a good reference for the Board of Health roster for Massachusetts.
-The engineer you use will determine if there is a “reserve area” on the original septic system design that would allow for additional leach trenches to be added.
+If you are put in this unfortunate position, you will need to get in touch with an engineer and the local board of health in the town in which you are located.
+The link provided is an excellent reference for the Board of Health roster for Massachusetts.
+The engineer you use will determine if there is a “reserve area” on the original septic system design that would allow additional leach trenches to be added.

-Over the years I have lost a couple of sales because the topography of the land had changed from what the buyer originally thought they were buying.
+Over the years, I have lost a couple of sales because the land’s topography had changed from what the buyer originally thought they were buying.

-Once the septic system design is completed and approved by the board of health the next step is to send it out for bid to a few septic system installers.
-I would recommend that your obtain at least three bids.
-In my experience I have seen these estimates vary quite a bit.
+Once the septic system design is completed and approved by the board of health, the next step is to send it out for bid to a few septic system installers.
+I would recommend that you obtain at least three bids.
+In my experience, I have seen these estimates vary quite a bit.

-For example if the cost of replacing the septic system is $25,000 you are going to be required to escrow $37,500.
+For example, if the cost of replacing the septic system is $25,000, you will be required to escrow $37,500.
 It should be noted that not every mortgage lender will allow a septic escrow.
-The buyer may end up having to wait until the installation is complete or find another lender who will allow an escrow.
+The buyer may have to wait until the installation is complete or find another lender to allow an escrow.

 Massachusetts Septic Loan Program

-If your septic system has failed the Title 5 inspection there is a loan program in Massachusetts that can help ease the financial pain.
+If your septic system has failed the Title 5 inspection, a Massachusetts loan program can help ease the financial pain.
 Participating lenders offer low interest rates to eligible homeowners through this Massachusetts Housing Program.

 Massachusetts Septic Tax Credit

 You may be wondering how this all applies to cesspools.
 Cesspools are much harder to pass in Massachusetts.
-Does every single one automatically fail?
+Does every single cesspool automatically fail?
 NO.

-Only those cesspools that exhibit signs of hydraulic failure, are located very close to private or public water supplies, or otherwise do not protect or pose a threat to the public health, safety or the environment will need to be changed to septic systems.
-Also, cesspools must be upgraded prior to an increase in design flow.
-As an example if there is a bedroom addition put on the home.
+Only those cesspools that exhibit signs of hydraulic failure are located very close to private or public water supplies or otherwise do not protect or pose a threat to the public health, safety, or the environment will need to be changed to septic systems.
+Also, cesspools must be upgraded before an increase in the design flow.
+As an example, if there is a bedroom addition put on the home.

-In the event you decide not to sell your home a Title V is good for two years from the date it is completed.
+If you decide not to sell your home, a Massachusetts Title 5 is good for two years from the date it is completed.
 It can also be extended for a 3rd year if it is pumped in both years.

-Massachusetts Title V, Septic systems and Bedroom Counts
+Massachusetts Title 5 Septic systems and Bedroom Counts

 One other important matter concerning the Title V and septic systems is the proper representation of bedrooms in a home.

-According to errors and omission insurance for Massachusetts Realtors, one of the areas that has drawn the most recent litigation is the misrepresentation of bedrooms when the home is serviced by a septic system.
+According to errors and omission insurance for Massachusetts Realtors, one of the areas that have drawn the most recent litigation is the misrepresentation of bedrooms when a septic system services the home.

-Where sellers and Realtors put themselves into a potential legal bind is when there are rooms in a home that are counted and marketed as bedrooms when in fact they are not.
+Where sellers and Realtors put themselves into a potential legal bind is when rooms in a home are counted and marketed as bedrooms when they are not.

-As an example, you could have a home that has three bedrooms on the 2nd floor and another room on the 1st floor that is marketed as a “bedroom”.
-It may by all definitions meet the requirements of a bedroom such as having closet and a window large enough for a person to fit through.
+For example, you could have a home with three bedrooms on the 2nd floor and another room on the 1st floor that is marketed as a “bedroom.”
+It may by all definitions meet the requirements of a bedroom, such as having a closet and a window large enough for a person to fit through.

-The problem, however, is if the home has a septic system that is rated for only three bedrooms, it is not a four bedroom home and should not be marketed as such.
+However, the problem is if the home has a septic system that is rated for only three bedrooms, it is not a four-bedroom home and should not be marketed as such.

-The misrepresentation occurs when the seller or Realtor represents this room to be a bedroom through various marketing channels such as the multiple listing service (MLS) or other written material.
+The misrepresentation occurs when the seller or Realtor represents this room as a bedroom through various marketing channels such as the multiple listing service (MLS) or other written material.

-The buyer relies on the information provided, only to later find out through town hall, the title v or other means that the home is in fact not a four bedroom home.
-There are certainly differences in market value between three and four bedroom homes regardless of the overall size of the house.
+The buyer relies on the information provided, only to later find out through town hall, the title v or other means that the home is, in fact, not a four-bedroom home.
+There are certainly differences in market value between three and four-bedroom homes regardless of the house’s overall size.

-For those that have really never thought much about how septic systems work I have provided a neat little video below.
-The video is an terrific tutorial of how a septic system functions.
+I have provided a neat little video below for those who have never thought much about how septic systems work.
+The video is a terrific tutorial of how a septic system functions.

-The above Real Estate information on the Massachusetts Title V was provided by Bill Gassett, a Nationally recognized leader in his field.
-Bill can be reached via email at firstname.lastname@example.org or by phone at 508-435-5356.
-Bill has helped people move in and out of many Metrowest towns for the last 25+ Years.
+The above Real Estate information on Massachusetts title 5 septic system law was provided by Bill Gassett, a Nationally recognized leader in his field.
+Bill can be reached via email at firstname.lastname@example.org or by phone at 508-625-0191.
+Bill has helped people move in and out of many Metrowest towns for the last 34+ Years.